 I read more of God’s words: “The work of God is done for the sake of mankind, and the cooperation of man is given for the sake of God’s management.
 After God has done all that He is supposed to do, man is required to be unstinting in his practice, and to cooperate with God.
 In the work of God, man should spare no effort, should offer up his loyalty, and should not indulge in numerous notions, or sit passively and await death.
 God can sacrifice Himself for man, so why can man not offer his loyalty to God?
 God is of one heart and mind toward man, so why can man not offer a little cooperation?
 God works for mankind, so why can man not perform some of his duty for the sake of God’s management?
 God’s work has come this far, yet still you see but do not act, you hear but do not move.
 Are not such people the objects of perdition?
 God has already devoted His all to man, so why, today, is man incapable of earnestly performing his duty?
 For God, His work is His first priority, and the work of His management is of the utmost importance.
 For man, putting God’s words into practice and fulfilling God’s requirements are his first priority.
 This you should all understand” (“God’s Work and Man’s Practice” in The Word Appears in the Flesh).
 I was so moved as I thought over God’s words.
 God is of one heart and mind toward man.
 He has become flesh twice to save humanity, who’s corrupted by Satan.
 He has been humiliated, rejected by generations, and has suffered so much.
 Faced with our deep corruption and our senseless apathy, God has never abandoned us.
 He still expresses the truth to save us.
 Our caliber is lacking and we’re slow to accept the truth, but God fellowships with us so sincerely, and thoroughly.
 Sometimes He uses metaphors and examples, and tells stories to guide us from every angle, and in every way.
 This is so we can understand the truth and enter into it.
 God takes responsibility for our lives and He won’t rest until He has completed us.
 Seeing God’s disposition and His earnest intentions was really inspiring.
 But when I thought of how I’d treated God and how I’d approached my duties, I was filled with regret.
 I didn’t want to muddle through in my duty anymore.
 I went before God and prayed, asking Him how I could really stop being careless and do my duty well.

 I then read God’s words, which said: “What is duty?
 It is a commission entrusted by God to people.
 So how should you fulfill your duty?
 By acting in accordance with God’s requirements and standards, and by basing your behavior on the truth principles rather than on human subjective desires.
-In this way, your fulfilling of your duties will be up to standard” (“Only by Seeking the Truth Principles Can One Perform Their Duty Well” in Records of Christ’s Talks).
+In this way, your fulfilling of your duties will be up to standard” (“Only by Seeking the Truth Principles Can One Perform Their Duty Well” in Records of Talks of Christ of the Last Days).
 “What does it mean to take it seriously?
 Taking it seriously does not mean putting in a little effort or suffering some physical torment.
 What is key is that there is God in your heart, and a burden.
 In your heart, you must weigh the importance of your duty, and then carry this burden and responsibility in all you do and put your heart into it.
 You must make yourself worthy of the mission God has given you, as well as everything God has done for you, and His hopes for you.
 Only doing so is being serious.
 There is no use in you going through the motions; you may trick people, but you cannot fool God.
-If there is no real price and no loyalty when you perform your duty, then it is not up to standard” (“Performing Duty Well Requires a Conscience, at the Very Least” in Records of Christ’s Talks).
+If there is no real price and no loyalty when you perform your duty, then it is not up to standard” (“Performing Duty Well Requires a Conscience, at the Very Least” in Records of Talks of Christ of the Last Days).
 This brought me clarity within my heart.
 Our duty is entrusted to us by God.
 We must do as He demands and act according to the truth.
 We can’t pick and choose or blindly follow our own desires.
 We have to meet a certain standard in our duty—just appearing to work hard doesn’t cut it.
 The main thing is to have a sense of responsibility, to be diligent and earnest, to seek, ponder, and find ways to improve.
 Then we can do our duty and please God.
-Later, when I was composing a song, I carefully analyzed the lyrics, and found a few songs that matched their mood.
-I thought hard about how other people used melody to express the same feeling, and about the meaning of the lyrics, the mood, and the direction of the melody.
-After getting a grasp on all that, I started composing.
+Later, when I was composing a song, I carefully analyzed the lyrics, and found a few songs that expressed similar feelings.
+I thought hard about how other people used melody to express this kind of feeling.
+After getting a grasp on the meaning of the lyrics, the mood, and the direction of the melody, I started composing.
 I asked for my brothers’ and sisters’ advice later on, revised the composition twice, and then it was ready.
 It only took a week to finish.
 Another composition I’d revised was also accepted.
 When I saw how little time it took to finish those compositions, I felt even more remorse and regret for trying to muddle through my duty before.
 I saw how badly I’d been corrupted by Satan, how serious my scumminess was, and how careless I was in my work.
 Thanks to God’s arrangements, having my brothers and sisters deal with me, I can finally seek the truth to resolve my corrupt dispositions and perform my duty with devotion.
 Thanks be to God!